vtn160230/COVID-19/README.md

 ***

 ## Q2.
+Why is Vietnam's vaccination rate so low?

 After answering the last question, I was curious as to why vaccination percentage in Vietnam was incredily low compared to the United States.
 United States had  68.7% and Vietnam had as little as 0.52% of the population administered the vaccine.

 I began this answering this question by first analyzing how many total cases both country had compared to their population.
 <br>